HakamShams/RiverMamba_code/preprocessing_grdc/README.md

 ### GRDC preprocessing

-Step 0: download GRDC dataset from https://portal.grdc.bafg.de/applications/public.html?publicuser=PublicUser#dataDownload/Home;
+Step 0: download GRDC dataset from https://portal.grdc.bafg.de/applications/public.html?publicuser=PublicUser#dataDownload/Home; The GRDC dataset is originally stored as `txt` format and local time zone at daily scale.

 Step 1: Convert the downloaded GRDC dataset from `txt` to `csv` file.
 ```bash
 python grdctxt2csv.py
 ```

-Step 2: Filter out the GRDC dataset based by skiping files if catchment area is smaller than 500 km²; Fill in the observation gaps less than 7 days of dataset by linear intepolation; Convert local time of GRDC observation to UTC0; details are explained in the script.
+Step 2: Filter out the GRDC dataset based by skiping files if catchment area is smaller than 500 km²; Fill in the observation gaps less than 7 days of dataset by linear intepolation; Convert local time of GRDC observation to UTC0 to match our training dataset (everything in our dataset is under UTC0); details are explained in the script.

 ```bash
 python filter_local2utc0_grdc.py